nesterXneo/BoltWire_6.03_File_Upload_Method/README.md

 # BoltWire6.03_File_Upload
 This allows attackers to to upload a PHP reverse shell on BoltWire 6.03 within the admin panel due to misconfigurations.
-To do this, admin access is needed and the "/dev/pages/" directory must be accessible through a web browser
+To do this, admin access is needed and the "/dev/pages/" directory must be accessible through a web browser.

 Step 1: Login to admin page
 ![image](https://github.com/nesterXneo/BoltWire6.03_File_Upload/assets/52898555/c7c789aa-387c-43d0-89a3-b4849576a977)